-It is also worthwhile noting that the application of a non-uniform magnetic field parallel to the neon surface can lead to coupling between the electron's lateral motion and its spin degrees of freedom \cite{chen_2022_QuantumSciTechnol}.
-Such a concept has previously been proposed for the electron-on-helium system \cite{schuster_2010_PhysRevLett, zhang_2012_PhysRevB, dykman_2023_PhysRevB,kawakami_2023_arXiv} and implemented in other systems like silicon qubits \cite{mi_2017_Science, mi_2018_Nature, samkharadze_2018_Science}.
+It is also worth noting that the application of a non-uniform magnetic field parallel to the neon surface can lead to coupling between the electron's lateral motion and its spin degrees of freedom \cite{chen_2022_QuantumSciTechnol}.
+Such a concept has previously been proposed for the electron-on-helium system \cite{schuster_2010_PhysRevLett, zhang_2012_PhysRevB, dykman_2023_PhysRevB,Kawakami-2023-PRApp} and implemented in other systems like silicon qubits \cite{mi_2017_Science, mi_2018_Nature, samkharadze_2018_Science}.
 The resonator's photons can be employed to stimulate and control the electron's spin states.
-A recent estimation suggests that the spin coherence time of the e-Ne qubit could extend up to 81~s when using purified neon \cite{chen_2022_QuantumSciTechnol}.
-The potential of constructing a fault-tolerant quantum computer leveraging the spin states of e-Ne qubits presents a compelling avenue for further research and development.
-Harnessing this potential could revolutionize quantum computing architectures and provide enhanced computational capabilities in a variety of scientific and technological domains.
+A recent estimation suggests that the spin coherence time of the eNe qubit could extend up to 81 s when using purified neon \cite{chen_2022_QuantumSciTechnol}.
+The potential of constructing a fault-tolerant quantum computer leveraging the spin states of eNe qubits presents a compelling avenue for further research and development.